Turning People Into Demons

 I realize that my mom and her church and others like it aren’t a stand-in for Q believers, but they are precursors and in many cases participants.
 And I know, from long experience arguing with my mom, how difficult this way of looking at the world — that someone you don’t agree with is the literal incarnation of evil — can be for believers to let go of.
 For many of them, it’s a kind of comfort, a form of wish fulfillment.
 They don’t have to care about systemic injustices when they’ve identified the crowning injustice!
 (Never mind that it’s fictional.)

 I wish I had some unique ideas about how to push back, how to identify and reach out to the reachable, but I don’t.
-Maybe that’s part of the reason I’m still drawn to writing about this.
-I want to approach the problem with tenderness and compassion that I have trouble accessing.
+I want to approach the problem with compassion that I have trouble accessing.